vecn/nbots/README.md

 Introduction
 ------------
-A numerical bot is an automatic tool to perform related numerical task.
+A numerical bot is an automatic tool to perform several related numerical tasks.
-For example, the Geometric Bot calculates Delaunay triangulations, Finite Element Meshes, Voronoi diagrams, etc. and the Eigen Bot is a linear algebra library, which includes special routines for sparse systems.
+For example, the Geometric Bot calculates Delaunay triangulations, Finite Element Meshes, Voronoi diagrams, Alpha-shapes, Convex-Hulls, etc. and the Eigen Bot is a linear algebra library, which includes special routines for sparse systems.

-VCN Bots is an ecosystem of numerical bots.
+The project nbots is a self-contained ecosystem of numerical bots.

 Compilation
 -----------